 You’ve got a team with a lot of bench strength.
 Several employees can do their job well, with minimal oversight.
 They’re hardworking, get along well with others, and seem ready for the next challenge.
-So when a leadership position opens up, how do you know who to promote?
+So when a leadership position opens up, how do you know who you should promote?
+Here are 3 considerations to help you make the best decision.

 It can be difficult to articulate the specific behaviors and skills necessary for success in a leadership role.
 But it’s a worthwhile endeavor.
 When your organization shares a common language for leadership success, it becomes much easier to see who’s ready for that next career step.